Tramway Lift Bridge over Maroochy River: History

 The lift mechanism was necessary as the bridge carried tramline, which had to be level with the land on either side of the river.
 This made the bridge too low to allow boats to use the waterway.
 This problem had been addressed since the early nineteenth century by providing bridges with a moveable section.
 Moveable bridges fall into three types; the bascule bridge, in which two sections hinge upwards, the swing bridge in which a span rotates away from the river, and the lift bridge.
 In this type, the moveable span is located between two towers and can be raised vertically by means of a system of cable, pulleys and counterweights.
 The span remains horizontal when lifted, so that river traffic can pass beneath.
 In larger bridges, engines control the span's movement, though the Maroochy bridge is hand operated.
 Lift bridges generally are now an uncommon type and this is believed to be the only remaining example of a tramway bridge with a lift span in Queensland.

 The moveable span on the Maroochy bridge lifts to a height of 26 ft providing a space 17 ft 6 in above the high water mark for boats to pass through.
 This bridge linked the northern cane growing areas to the tramway system.
 It was extended to connect with an isolated line built in 1922 between Coolum Creek and Coolum Beach.
 This line officially opened in 1923, though it had been in use for some time before this and was also used for the transport of passengers.

 Work on the mill and the tramway system continued through the 1930s, though during World War II operations at the mill fell because shipping was disrupted and there were labour shortages.
-In 1951-2 an extensive program of repairs and line relaying was carried out.
+In 1951–2 an extensive program of repairs and line relaying was carried out.
 In 1956 land at the River Bridge depot was purchased from the Maroochy Co-Operative Society Limited and the store buildings on it sold for removal.
 A metal shed and annexe were later constructed near the bridge at an unknown date.
 In 1961 diesel locomotives were purchased which necessitated strengthening bridges and laying heavier rail along the tramways.

-The lift-up bridge over Petrie Creek no longer exists and the Maroochy River bridge is now a very rare example of its type in Queensland and may be the only example surviving.
+The lift-up bridge over Petrie Creek no longer exists and the Maroochy River bridge was a very rare example of its type in Queensland.

-Description
+In 2019, a small section of the bridge was removed and placed in the Nambour Museum.

+The bridge was destroyed during the Sunshine Coast regional floods of 2022.
+The floodwaters washed away the historic structure, and it has since been completely removed from the site.
+The loss of this heritage-listed bridge eliminated what was believed to be the only remaining example of a tramway bridge with a lift span in Queensland.